Exams or Student Learning Assessment Policy

 The course syllabus must provide expectations for class attendance and procedures for make-up exams or course work missed due to excused absences.

-Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University-excused absence, signed by the provost, to the instructor prior to missing class.
+Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University-excused absence, signed by the provost and vice president for academic affairs and enrollment management, to the instructor prior to missing class.
 Instructors must accept official University excuses.
 The instructor may allow the student to take an exam or submit assignments prior to the planned absence or may allow the student to arrange to make up exams or assignments within two weeks after the absence.
 Lab assignments, oral presentations, artistic performances or similar assignments may require special consideration and extended time to arrange completion.

-The instructor may allow the student to complete exams or assignments in an alternative course format (use of Moodle, use of note takers, independent study, etc.), if appropriate.
-It is the student’s responsibility to contact the instructor and make arrangements and discuss if options are available to complete the course requirements.
+The instructor may allow the student to complete exams or assignments in an alternative course format (i.e., use of Moodle, use of note takers, independent study, etc.), if appropriate.
+It is the student’s responsibility to contact the instructor to make arrangements and discuss whether options are available to complete the course requirements.
 Note: An “incomplete” grade for the course must be in accordance with University policy.

 Instructors will not require a student to make up all exams at once.